 As you travel through Cape Vincent today your first impression is probably of the serenity of the village, or the friendliness of its inhabitants, or the beauty of the St. Lawrence River.
 Those of us who make our home here in the Cape Vincent area are very proud of all of these factors, but we would like to point out a few of our landmarks and other outstanding “bits of interest” for this vicinity.

-At the end of Tibbets Point Road leading west, where the great Lake Ontario meets the St. Lawrence River stands the Tibbets Point Lighthouse.
+At the end of Tibbetts Point Road leading west, where the great Lake Ontario meets the St. Lawrence River stands the Tibbetts Point Lighthouse.
 This lighthouse was erected in 1826 by an appropriation of $3,000.
 Today it still guides ships traveling the St. Lawrence Seaway into the Great Lakes.
 The light is automated and under the control of the U. S. Coast Guard.
-The main dwelling is now used for a Hostelling International.
+The main dwelling is now used for a Hosteling International.
 The land used was a grant received by Captain John Tibbet of Troy.

 Up on Kanady Street stands the stone Catholic Church, St. Vincent of Paul’s, which was built in 1851.
 The attached stone covered church hall was added in 1965.